 Biological characteristics and processes: Organic matter in sediments provides food for resident microbes.
-The metabolism of these microbes can change the chemical environment in sediments and thereby increase or decrease the mobility of various substances and influence the ability of sediments to retain and transform those substances (Mitsch et al., 2009; U.S. Environmental Protection Agency, 2008b).
+The metabolism of these microbes can change the chemical environment in sediments and thereby increase or decrease the mobility of various substances and influence the ability of sediments to retain and transform those substances (Mitsch et al., 2009; U.S. Environmental Protection Agency, 2008c).
 Bottom-dwelling animals often rework sediments in the process of feeding or burrowing.
 In this way, marine organisms influence the structure, texture, and composition of sediments, as well as, the horizontal and vertical distribution of substances in the sediment (Boudreau, 1998).
 Moving substances out of or into low or no-oxygen zones in the sediment may alter the form and availability of various substances.
 The metabolic processes of bacteria also influence sediment components directly.
 For example, sediment microbes may convert mercury to methyl mercury, increasing its toxicity (Mitchell & Gilmour, 2008).
+However, it is more common that biological processes breakdown contaminants and reduce toxicity in sediments (White et al., 1997).

 Location: The quality of coastal and marine sediments is influenced substantially by inputs from adjacent watersheds (Turner & Rabalais, 2003).
 Proximity to watersheds with large cities or intensively farmed lands often increases the amount of both inorganic and organic contaminants that find their way into coastal and marine sediments.
-A wide variety of metals and organic substances, such as polycyclic aromatic hydrocarbons, polychlorinated biphenyls, and pesticides-often referred to collectively as "persistent organic pollutants"-are discharged into coastal waters by urban, agricultural, and industrial point and non-point sources in the watershed (U.S. Environmental Protection Agency, 2008b).
+A wide variety of metals and organic substances, such as polycyclic aromatic hydrocarbons, polychlorinated biphenyls, and pesticides-often referred to collectively as "persistent organic pollutants"-are discharged into coastal waters by urban, agricultural, and industrial point and non-point sources in the watershed (U.S. Environmental Protection Agency, 2008c).
 Location on the ocean floor also influences the distribution and concentration of various elements through local geology and volcanic activity (Demina & Galkin, 2009), as well as through landslides and debris flow events (Coleman & Prior, 1988).

-Other Contributions to Sediments: While the greatest mass of sediments is carried into marine systems by rivers (U.S. Environmental Protection Agency, 2008b), wind and rain also deposit materials in coastal waters, and contribute to the mass and quality of sediments.
+Other Contributions to Sediments: While the greatest mass of sediments is carried into marine systems by rivers (U.S. Environmental Protection Agency, 2008c), wind and rain also deposit materials in coastal waters and contribute to the mass and quality of sediments.
 For example, approximately 80 percent of the mercury released by human activities comes from coal combustion, mining and smelting, and solid waste incineration (Agency for Toxic Substances and Disease Registry, 1999).
 These activities are generally considered to be the major sources of mercury in marine systems (Fitzgerald et al., 2007).
 Atmospheric deposition of lead is similar in that human activity is a major source of lead in sediments (Wu & Boyle, 1997).